AmedeoSarpa/thesis/sprint-retrospectives/Sprint07_Retrospective.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
+  - The user story regarding the pagination was underestimated for us because we forgot about filters and took more time than expected because there were a lot of dependencies we did not spot.

 - What lessons did you learn (both positive and negative) in this sprint?
-  -
+  - As already said in previous retrospectives, we should go more in deep when we discuss about stories, because we may forgot dependencies.

 - Which improvement goals set in the previous retrospective were you able to achieve? <br>
-  - Saurav well integrated in the team
+  - Saurav well integrated in the team.

 - Which ones you were not able to achieve?
 Why?<br>
   - We did not fill a file with known bug but because we thought that the jira representation is enough.

 - Improvement goals for the next sprint <br>
+  - fix the front-end's pipeline, since sometimes fails even if in local all is ok.
+  - update readme of repositories